Dashboard Design

 Sparklines and small charts showing where things are heading.
 Is it improving or declining?
 How fast?
 Trends often matter more than point-in-time values.
 A revenue figure of £47,000 means something different if you're trending up from £35,000 than if you're trending down from £60,000.

 We use sparklines for compact trend display: a small chart showing the last 12 data points, just enough to see direction and volatility.
 No axis labels, no legends.
 The shape tells the story.
-Detailed charts are available one click away for those who need them.
+For deeper guidance on choosing the right visualisation for your data, see our guide to dashboard data visualisation.

 Status Indicators